Government Procurement Rules

 Summary of substantive changes to the Rules of Sourcing

 This table outlines the substantive changes between the 3rd and 4th edition of the Government Procurement Rules.
+The 4th edition came into force on 1 October 2019.

 Government Rules of Sourcing, 3rd edition